openrails/openrails/Source/Documentation/Manual/physics.rst

 - ``<Alt+U>`` -- increase steam pipe pressure (and hence train temperature)
 - ``<Alt+D>`` -- decrease steam pipe pressure (and hence train temperature)

+The steam heating control valve can be configured by adding an enginecontroller called ``ORTSSTeamHeat ( w, x, y, z)``.
+It should be configured as a standard 4 value controller.

 It should be noted that the impact of steam heating will vary depending upon the season, length of train, etc.